loopbackio/loopback-next/packages/cli/README.md

     Options:
-      -h,   --help           # Print the generator's options and usage --datasource     # A valid datasource name
+      -h,   --help           # Print the generator's options and usage --skip-cache     # Do not remember prompt answers                                Default: false --skip-install   # Do not automatically install dependencies                     Default: false --force-install  # Fail on install dependencies error                            Default: false --datasource     # A valid datasource name
+      -c,   --config         # JSON file name or value to configure options -y,   --yes            # Skip all confirmation prompts with default or provided value --format         # Format generated code using npm run lint:fix

     Arguments:
       name  # Name for the service  Type: String  Required: false